 This course examines selected periods of significant development in world history.
 While topics may vary from semester to semester, a consistent focus of the course will be the interaction between Western and non-Western cultures and the impact of these interactions on the evolution of the modern world.
 May be repeated when topic varies.
-Prerequisite(s): HIST 1111 (C) or HIST 1112 (C).
+Prerequisite(s): Any 1000 or 2000 level HIST course.